sproutsocial/walltime-js/README.md

 ## Building Data

-To limit the size of WallTime.js you should only use the data for the time zone files you need.
+To limit the size of WallTime.js, you should only use the data for the time zone files you need.

-By default, `walltime-data.js` contains `northamerica`, `europe` and `australasia` which encompass most of the world but is 479k (minified).
-By narrowing it down to just `northamerica` you could save 300k, adding gzip compression could get you down as low as 16k.
+By default, `walltime-data.js` contains `northamerica`, `europe` and `australasia`, which encompass most of the world, but is 479k (minified).
+By narrowing it down to just `northamerica`, you could save 300k.
+Adding gzip compression could get you down as low as 16k.

-This project uses [node js](http://nodejs.org) and [CoffeeScript](http://coffeescript.org); go and install them if you don't have them.
+This project uses [Node.js](http://nodejs.org) and [CoffeeScript](http://coffeescript.org); go and install them if you don't have them.

 To get the latest Olson files